Discover the Best Places to See Florida's Manatees

 Many Florida outdoor adventure outfitters specialize in manatee trips, either by boat, canoe or kayak where adventurers can get a closer look.
 But not too close, as there are strict rules about keeping a safe distance from the official marine mammal of the State of Florida.
 Expert guides are trained to spot the enormous creatures while providing information about how to both observe and protect these endangered species.

 North of Tampa and west of Orlando, along Florida’s Gulf coast, Citrus County’s Crystal River has an abundance of freshwater springs.
 Known for its first magnitude spring system originating in Kings Bay, it has the distinction of being the largest gathering area for Florida manatees in the United States.
-This is the one of the few locations where you can snorkel and swim (from a distance) with the manatees.
+This is one of the few locations where you can snorkel, swim and drift (from a distance) with the manatees.

 Crystal River's Three Sisters Springs, courtesy Discover Crystal River